automadcms/automad-theme-starter-kit/README.md

 ### `i18n/*.json`

-All `.json` files that are located in the `i18n/` directory contain translation for labels and options that are displayed in the Automad dashboard.
+All `.json` files that are located in the `i18n/` directory contain translations for labels and options that are displayed in the Automad dashboard.
 If a file name matches the UI language of the dashboard, those translations are preferred.
-If a field or the entire field can't be found for the current language, the values inside `theme.json` are used as fallback.
+If a field or the entire language file can't be found for the current language, the values inside `theme.json` are used as fallback.

 ## Production Build